hawaii-desktop/greenisland/README.md

 The API is based on QtCompositor which is shipped by the qtwayland module.

+Green Island offers multiple screen support and it also implements specific protocols such as those for Plasma 5 that do not make much sense to be sent upstream.

 Green Island can be used by any desktop environment that wish to implement its compositor by using QML or for shells deeply integrated with the compositor in the same process.